zloop1982/TizFbExample/README.txt

 6. from res copy every folder except the values folder into TizFbExample/android/res
 7. now copy all files from res/values except strings.xml into TizFbExample/android/res/values
    the strings.xml file does not need to be changed it already contains all necessary
+8. Change the location of the Android resource file in the Facebook SDK sourcecode:
-8. - open up the Qt Creator enter the TizFbExample project and press Strg + Shift + F
+   - open up the Qt Creator enter the TizFbExample project and press Strg + Shift + F
    - for scope select “Files on File System”
    - the phrase you search for is “com.facebook.android”
    - for the target directory enter <path_to_project>/TizFbExample/android/src/com/facebook